msupply-foundation/conforma-server/documentation/Glossary.md

 (Could also be thought of as a “criterion” or a “filter” for whether a user is allowed to do a particular Operation on a particular Application Type.)

-**Field Type** — A type of field that can be used in a form.
-E.g. Text entry, Selector, Multi-select.
-Defined as “plug-ins”, but we’ll have a default set initially, with new ones created as required.

 **Permission Field Type** — A field type (above) that is specifically for selecting permissions to be applied for.

 **Operation** — a “thing you can do” with an application.
 E.g. “Apply”, “View”, “Review”, “Consolidate”, “Finalise”.
 These probably need to be defined quite precisely and probably baked into the system.
 However, in the Application Template setup, you’ll be able to choose which operations are relevant (e.g. for a User Registration, only “Apply” and “Approve” might be needed).